Four men ordered to hang for fatal gang rape on New Delhi bus - Local News 8

 Seven years on, the brutal bus rape still haunts the collective memory of women in India’s capital.

-On the evening of December 16, 2012, Nirbhaya was leaving a movie theater in New Delhi after watching “Life of Pi” with a male friend.
+On the evening of December 16, 2012, the woman was leaving a movie theater in New Delhi after watching “Life of Pi” with a male friend.

 It was late so the pair boarded a private bus to go to their suburban homes.
 According to police, the driver and at least five other men — one of whom was a minor at the time — were drunk and looking for a “joy ride.”

-Note: This story has been updated to remove the name of the victim.